LearnYouSomeComputer/Tools-For-Programming/00-FrontMatter.md

 ---
-title: THE CS 1001 ENCHIRIDION
+title: Tools For Computer Scientists
 subtitle: Or, How To Use A Computer Real Good
 author: Nathan Jarus and Michael Wisely
 institute: Missouri University of Science and Technology